Results for “gun rights”

 Michigan Attorney General Dana Nessel joins coalition of 24 states in lawsuit challenging Trump's executive order on mail-in voting, arguing it violates states' constitutional authority to run elections and threatens absentee voting access for millions of Michiganders.

-April 6, 2026·Michigan Capitol·4 sources - courts
+April 6, 2026·Michigan Capitol·4 sources - policy

 Four Grand Blanc Township Firefighters Sue Over Alleged Retaliation Following Chief Support